-If you or a covered dependent need inpatient or outpatient hospital care, you can save money by using Houston Methodist Hospital or its community hospitals, or the East Texas Medical Center (ETMC) hospital system.
-Both of these systems have agreed to not collect deductibles and co-insurance from eligible participants enrolled in the Texas Annual Conference of the United Methodist Church (TAC) standard PPO plan.
+If you or a covered dependent need inpatient or outpatient hospital care, you can save money by using Houston Methodist Hospital or its community hospitals.
+Houston Methodist Hospital has agreed to not collect deductibles and co-insurance from eligible participants enrolled in the Texas Annual Conference of the United Methodist Church (TAC) standard PPO plan.
 This could mean substantial savings if you or your dependents need hospital care.
 This non-collection (write-off) of deductibles and co-insurance only applies to hospital facility charges (not doctor charges) which are covered under the TAC standard PPO plan.
 Participants in the high-deductible PPO plan are not eligible for this benefit.

 - Active clergy and lay employees of the TAC Fiscal Office and their eligible dependents (including spouses, children and surviving spouses) enrolled in the TAC standard PPO plan.